 Michels, Cruyff and "Total Football"

 While they won two Eredivisie titles in 1957 in 1960, as well as their third KNVB Cup in 1961, it wasn't until the appointment of Rinus Michels as manager that Ajax truly became something special.
 With Michels instilling his famous "Total Football" philosophy and Johan Cruyff serving as its conductor, Ajax cruised to six Eredivisie titles and four KNVB Cups.
 They also made the history books by claiming three consecutive European Cups from 1971 to 1973, thus becoming one of only five clubs to successfully defend the trophy.
+(And also one of the few clubs that have the trophy permanently in their collection, the rule is that a club that win the competition five times in total or three times in a row keep the throphy.)

 The Total Football Ajax practiced meant that each player (except the goalkeeper of course) contributed to the field and could take over each other roles.
 In other words a defender could for a while serve as an offender and vice versa.
 This was not the same thing as a complete abandoning of positions, but the positions would not limit the players, instead overlaps were an option and the back line would be compressed with the midfield which resulted in faster ball deliverance from defenders to attackers.
 Total Football was however not a Dutch invention from scratch.
 As usual, there were forerunners and here can Hungary's national team be mentioned as an inspiration for Michels.